Millom Community Hospital,Lapstone Road,Millom, LA18 4BYTel: 01229 402800

-Ongoing Training: For one afternoon per month we focus on staff development and training, and during this time the surgery will be closed.
-If you require medical assistance during this time please dial 03000 247 247.
-The surgery will be closed from 1pm on the following dates; Thursday 15th January, Tuesday 10th February, Thursday 19th March.
+Ongoing Training: For one afternoon per month we focus on clinical and staff development and training, and during this time the surgery will be closed.
+If you require medical assistance during this time please dial NHS 111.

 Improving your care